burgerbecky/wslwinreg/README.rst

-If you find a bug, issue or have a feature request, please submit a bug report by emailing becky@burgerbecky.com and mention python version, integer size (32 bit or 64 bit) and what platform was used (Windows / Mac OSX / Linux).
+If you find a bug, issue or have a feature request, please submit a bug report by emailing becky@burgerbecky.com and mention python version, integer size (32 bit or 64 bit) and what platform was used (Windows / MSYS2 / Cygwin / Windows Subsystem for Linux).

 .. |PyPi| image:: https://img.shields.io/pypi/v/wslwinreg.svg
     :target: https://pypi.org/project/wslwinreg/